Frequently Asked Questions

 All Terra Firma glaze colors are very stable.
 The high fired glazes will not fade with exposure to the sun or other outdoor elements.
 Glaze colors will not leach after exposure to mild acids.

 Can tile be used for swimming pools?

 All tile are made from a stoneware clay body that has been high fired.
-This makes it frost proof and suitable for outdoor and swimming pool use.
+This makes it frost resistant and suitable for outdoor and swimming pool use in milder climates.
 All the glazes can be used for swimming pools.

 Do extra tile need to be ordered?
 How consistent are the glaze colors?